msc-mawodu/msc-hub/README.md

 > 127.0.0.1:8080

 # Development
 - CSS: project uses sass/scss files to defile css stylesheets.
-Maven is responsible for compilation from sccs to css:
+Maven is responsible for compilation from sccs to css.
+- To compile scss to css run following command (NB. this can be done with the main application running).
 > mvn sass:watch